My Name Is Anna

 I was home.

-Once I was home, the wheels of my recovery began to move fast.
-My parents could see immediately that things weren't right, but having not spoken to them for over a month they had no idea what exactly had happened.
-I kept sharing thoughts with them that made little sense, and was experiencing hallucinations, so that night they took me to A&E. The next morning I had a meeting with a psychiatrist, and for the two weeks thereafter I was seen my Northampton's Crisis Team.
+Once I was back in Northampton, the wheels of my recovery began to move fast.
+My parents saw immediately that things weren't right but, having not spoken to them for over six weeks, they had no idea what exactly had happened.
+I kept sharing distressing thoughts with them that made little sense and was experiencing hallucinations, so that night they took me to A&E. We left at 4 am and at 10.30 am the next morning I had a meeting with a psychiatrist; for the two weeks thereafter I was seen my Northampton's Crisis Team.

-I told the Crisis Team that I thought the world was ending and that I thought the TV was talking about me (by this stage I was convinced I was a dangerous criminal on the run).
-I began taking Olanzapine, an anti-psychotic drug that is one of the quickest-working drugs for psychosis.
+I told the Crisis Team that I thought the world was ending, that I thought the TV was talking about me, that I was convinced I was a dangerous criminal on the run, and plenty more besides.
+The team began treating me with Olanzapine, an anti-psychotic drug that is one of the quickest-working drugs for psychosis.
 I was also prescribed Lorazepam to treat the extreme anxiety I was experiencing too.
+Though the meds were quick acting, my mum was forced to stay at my side every hour of the day, trying to get me to eat, brushing my teeth for me when I couldn't myself, afraid to leave me on my own.

-I was then referred to NSTEP, Northampton's early intervention psychosis team.
-The team is compromised of psychiatrists, psychologists, CPNs (community psychiatric nurses), employment specialists and more, to help treat psychosis and integrate those affected back into society in multiple ways.
+After seeing the Crisis Team I was referred to NSTEP, Northampton's early intervention psychosis team.
+The unit is compromised of psychiatrists, psychologists, CPNs (community psychiatric nurses), employment specialists and more, to help treat psychosis and integrate those affected back into society in multiple ways.
 I feel immensely lucky to have had access to what I can only describe as top-rate care; I'm not sure my recovery would have been as fast if I hadn't had the team to support me.

-Lastly I was referred to a psychologist and have become a shameless advocate of therapy ever since; my psychologist is incredible, and has helped me build up a picture of why my psychosis happened whilst deepening my understanding of myself when I am healthy.
-I cannot recommend it highly enough.
+Lastly, I was referred to a psychologist and have become a shameless advocate of therapy ever since.
+My psychologist is incredible and has helped me build up a picture of why my psychosis happened, whilst also deepening my understanding of myself while healthy.
+I cannot truly recommend psychology highly enough.

 SO HERE I AM.

-It's been almost a year and, cheesy as it sounds, I've learned that I am far stronger than I ever imagined.
-Though I would never wish my experiences on anyone else, and would never want them to be repeated, there is some power in knowing I recovered from my illness.
+It's been almost a year and, though it's a lesson I hated learning, I've found that I, and all other psychosis patients, are far stronger than we could ever have imagined.
+Though I would never wish my experiences on anyone else and would never want them to be repeated, there is some power in knowing I recovered from an illness that nearly claimed my life.
 This is not to belittle the extraordinary help I had along the way, but only to echo what my CPN said to me last week: You overcame it.

-My relationships with my family and friends, have, thankfully, been strengthened too.
-Tested to their very limits, I will forever be grateful that they showed me love, patience and acceptance.
-I can only imagine what it must have been like for them, but I cannot fault their care.
+My relationships with my family and friends, have, thankfully, been strengthened.
+Tested beyond their very limits, I will forever be grateful that they showed me unconditional love while I was most unwell, least like myself.
+I can only imagine what it must have been like for them to see clearly what I can barely remember, but I cannot fault their care.
 I've been able to be open and honest with them about every one of my fears and feelings throughout this process; though I was terrified to speak up about my illness at first, everyone I have told has been nothing short of incredible.

 I cried several times writing this post, but of all the posts I have written for you, this is the one I felt needed to be shared most.
 What's vital is that we bring all mental illnesses into the light of acceptance, even and especially those that are most stigmatised.
-Though I recovered quicker than most, I still went through unimaginably dark days, while I struggled with all the internalised prejudices I had about my mental illness.
-I can't help but think that had I seen more examples of psychosis being portrayed realistically in the media, I would have felt far less isolated and ashamed.
+Though I recovered quicker than most, I still went through unimaginably dark days, particularly while I struggled with all the internalised prejudices I had about psychotic episodes.
+I can't help but think that had I seen more examples of the illness being portrayed realistically in the media, I would have felt far less isolated, afraid and ashamed.

 I'm also fortunate that, touch wood, I had a one-off episode.
-I am sure it would have been far more challenging had I found that I had a long-term condition, like schizophrenia, bi-polar or schizo-affective disorder.
+I am completely sure it would have been far more challenging had I found that I was living with a long-term condition, like schizophrenia, bi-polar or schizo-affective disorder.

 If something doesn't feel right, please go to your doctor.
 You're not weak, you're not different; you have every right to treatment, no matter how small or big the problem.
 If I learned nothing else from this experience, it is that there is no shame in seeking help.